Cleiton366/Weather-App/README.md

+# You can see the online version [here](https://cleiton366.github.io/Weather-App-page/)
 # Disclaimer:
 I do *NOT* own the rights on theses images and icons used on this project.
 The images and icons here are *NOT* my creative product, nor do I intend to sell